 Our curriculum will be designed to promote a student-centred and flexible offer that ensures the best education and skills route for an individual, whatever their level and career aspirations.
-We believe a high quality vocational, technical and professional education should fit together coherently to allow individuals to transition and progress easily between levels and types of education, such as from elasernem to exprendice the eventem.

-from classroom to apprenticeship, moving within the system.
+We believe a high quality vocational, technical and professional education should fit together coherently to allow individuals to transition and progress easily between levels and types of education, such as from classroom to apprenticeship, moving within the system.